pudly/schmopera-hugo/content/articles/truth-as-reconciliation-we-shall-not-be-moved.md

 ---
-title: ""Truth, as reconciliation": We Shall Not Be Moved"
+title: "&quot;Truth, as reconciliation&quot;: We Shall Not Be Moved"
 ---

 ## What stood out to you about the story of the MOVE bombing?